cabal-club/cable/handshake.md

 3. The resulting bytes `plaintext` may then be parsed as a Cable Wire Protocol message.

+### 5.5 End of stream
+After a complete Cable Wire Protocol message is sent, regardless of whether it consists of one or several fragments, the sender MUST write a message of `length=0`.
+This final message serves as an end of stream marker for the receiving peer and enables the peer to differentiate between an intentionally terminated stream and a dropped connection.

 ## 6. Security considerations
 ### 6.1 Out-of-scope attacks